corda/corda-docs/content/en/docs/cenm/1.4/signing-service.md

 tags:
 - signing
 - service
-title: Signing and SMR Services
+title: Signing Service
 ---

-# Signing and SMR Services
+# Signing Service

 ## Purpose

-The Signing Service and the optional Signable Material Retriever (SMR) are services that form part of Corda Enterprise Network Manager, alongside the Identity Operator and Network Map.
-They act as a bridge between the main CENM services and PKI/HSM infrastructure, enabling a network operator to verify and sign incoming requests and changes to the network.
+The Signing Service acts as a bridge between the main CENM services and the PKI/HSM infrastructure, enabling a network operator to verify and sign incoming requests and changes to the network.

+The Signing Service forms a part of the main Corda Enterprise Network Manager (CENM) services, alongside the [Identity Manager Service](identity-manager.md) and the [Network Map Service](network-map.md) (and complemented by the [Auth Service](auth-service), the [Zone Service](zone-service.md), the [Angel Service](angel-service.md), and the [Gateway Service](gateway-service.md)).

-As mentioned in the CENM service documentation ([Identity Manager Service](identity-manager.md) and [Network Map Service](network-map.md)), the main CENM services can be configured with an integrated *local signer* that will automatically sign all unsigned data using a provided key.
+As mentioned in other CENM service documentation ([Identity Manager Service](identity-manager.md) and [Network Map Service](network-map.md)), the main CENM services can be configured with an integrated *local signer* that will automatically sign all unsigned data using a provided key.
-While this is convenient, it is intended for use within for development and testing environments, and **should not** be used in production environments.
-Instead, large and important changes to the network should go through a series of checks before being approved and signed, ideally with a network operator manually verifying and signing new CSRs, CRLs and Network Parameter changes.
+While this is convenient, it is intended for use for development and testing environments, and **should not** be used in production environments.
+Instead, large and important changes to the network should go through a series of checks before being approved and signed, ideally with a network operator manually verifying and signing new CSRs, CRLs, and Network Parameter changes.
 The Signing Service provides this behaviour, with HSM integration enabling the signing of any particular data to require authentication from multiple users.

-## Signing Service
+## Signing Service overview

 CENM’s Signing Service supports the following HSMs (see [CENM support matrix](cenm-support-matrix.md) for more information):

-* Utimaco
+* Utimaco.
-* Gemalto Luna
+* Gemalto Luna.
-* Securosys PrimusX
+* Securosys PrimusX.
-* Azure Key Vault
+* Azure Key Vault.
-* AWS CloudHSM
+* AWS CloudHSM.

 The verification and signing of data is done via the set of user configured signing tasks within the service, with each task being configured with:

-* **Data type:** CSR, CRL, Network Map or Network Parameters
+* **Data type:** CSR, CRL, Network Map or Network Parameters.
-* **Data source:** the CENM service to retrieve unsigned data and persist signed data *(e.g. a network’s Identity Manager)*
+* **Data source:** the CENM service to retrieve unsigned data and persist signed data *(for example, a network’s Identity Manager Service)*.
-* **Signing key:** the key that should be used to sign the data *(e.g. a particular key within a HSM using keycard authentication)*
+* **Signing key:** the key that should be used to sign the data *(for example, a particular key within a HSM using keycard authentication)*.

 Once the service has been configured with this set of signing tasks, an execution of a given signing task will:

-* Retrieve unsigned data from the data source
+* Retrieve unsigned data from the data source.
-* Signing it using the provided key, requesting manual authentication if required.
+* Sign it using the provided key, requesting manual authentication if required.
 * Persist the signed data back to the data source.

 Each signing task is configured independently from one another, meaning different keys can (and should) be used to sign